 Drive on a panoramic route down a lush mountain pass to the coastal plains of the Central Vietnam.
 The highland crops of coffee, tea and vegetables are replaced with that of tobacco, grapes and rice as the road moves into dry climate.
 Follow the coast, passing salt ponds and vivid green rice fields to Nha Trang.

-After the breakfast, descending to the coastal city of Nha Trang.
+After the breakfast, descending to the coastal city of NHA TRANG.
 Drive on a panoramic route down a lush mountain pass to the coastal plains of the Central Vietnam.
 The highland crops of coffee, tea and vegetables are replaced with that of tobacco, grapes and rice as the road moves into dry climate.
 Soon you will find yourself in Nha Trang, arguably the most beautiful beach in the country, with white sand and blue sea..
-Be greeted then transported onward to Nha Trang.

 The morning pastels run over the horizon.
 You rise to the sounds of calm water rushing against the sand.
 Today you will venture out onto the sea on a speedboat to Mun Island, one of the top destinations in Vietnam for snorkeling and scuba diving activities.